galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 As the `WebAppIntegrationTest` is slightly different to the other tests, there's a bit more set up to do than for the other supplied SimBank tests.

 The test is still run locally but is designed to help you to understand how to set the properties that enable the test to run in a Galasa Ecosystem.
-When running the `WebAppIntegrationTest` you can use the localhost setting `127.0.0.1` to ensure that only the local machine is able to connect.
+When running the `WebAppIntegrationTest` locally, use the localhost setting `127.0.0.1` to ensure that only the local machine is able to connect.
+You could then run the test in automation by simply updating your CPS properties to the relevant resource definition.
+For example, to use a remote server as a Docker Engine, simply change the default engine from `LOCAL` to `REMOTE` and specify the appropriate connection details.
+No change is required to the test code, only to the CPS properties file.

 The test uses the Selenium Manager, which in turn is dependent on the Docker Manager.
 Use the following sections to help you to understand how to configure your environment to work with the Selenium Manager and Docker Manager.